 Scar Tissue can be a result of Injury or Operation.
-It isn’t just on the skin’s surface it can lay deep within the body.
+It isn’t just on the skin’s surface it can lay deep down within the body.
+Sometimes after an operation the Scar tissue can often be more troublesome than the original problem.

 Scar Tissue Massage has impact and is vital in its role to reduce restriction and restore basic movement and function.